davidevansdurham/report-template/README.md

 ```
 \newacronym{MD}{MD}{Molecular Dynamics}
 ```
-where the label is what is used in the main text to refer to the acronym.
+where the text in the first {} is what is used in the main text to refer to the acronym, the second {} is the acronym and the third {} is for the definition.
 This is done with the `\gls` command, for example `\gls{MD} is a computational method...` would produce
 > Molecular dynamics (MD) is a computer simulation method...

 on the first use, and then subsequently